-- 1. Be certain the muzzle is pointed in a safe direction. - Verify the gas plug is set for "NORMAL" (see ADJUSTING THE GAS BLOCK PRESSURE Page 22). - 3.
+- 1. Be certain the muzzle is pointed in a safe direction. - 2.
 Before inserting a loaded magazine, engage the bolt catch so that the bolt carrier is held open.
 Verify the chamber is empty.
-Move the safety selector to the "ON" or "SAFE" position. - 4.
+Move the safety selector to the "ON" or "SAFE" position. - 3.
 Insert a loaded magazine into the magazine well and release the bolt catch by either depressing the pad on the left side or the lever on the right side.
 A cartridge will be stripped from the magazine and chambered by the motion of the bolt carrier moving forward.

-WARNING: If cartridges do not feed smoothly from the magazine into the chamber then do not use the firearm until the problem is corrected (See CLEAR A MALFUNCTION, Page 21)
+WARNING: If cartridges do not feed smoothly from the magazine into the chamber, then do not use the firearm until the problem is corrected (See CLEAR A MALFUNCTION, Page 16)

-- 5. The firearm is now cocked and a cartridge is chambered.
-Visually check to be certain the safety is in the "ON" or the "SAFE" position, and the firearm is pointed in a safe direction. - 6.
-When you are ready to fire, move the safety to the "FIRE" position.
+4. The firearm is now cocked, and a cartridge is chambered.
+Visually check to be certain the safety is in the "ON" or the "SAFE" position, and the firearm is pointed in a safe direction.

 WARNING: DO NOT TOUCH THE TRIGGER UNTIL YOU ARE ACTUALLY READY TO FIRE.
 KEEP THE SAFETY "ON" UNLESS ACTUALLY FIRING

-- 7. The firearm will fire one shot each time the trigger is pulled until the magazine is empty.
-Some of the gas produced by the combustion of the powder in the cartridge is used to drive the piston rearward; the piston drives the op-rod which in turn cycles the bolt carrier.
-This process ejects the fired cartridge case, re-cocks the firearm and loads a new cartridge from the magazine into the chamber. - 8.
-Immediately following the firing of the shot and if no other shots are to be fired, put the safety in the "SAFE" position while the firearm is still pointed in a safe direction.
-The safety should always be moved to the "SAFE" position as soon as firing is completed, and it should be on "SAFE" at all times except when the firearm is on target and being fired. - 9.
-When the last cartridge in the magazine has been fired, the bolt catch will automatically engage and hold the bolt carrier in the rearward open position.
+- 5. When you are ready to fire, move the safety to the "FIRE" position. - 6.
+The firearm will fire one shot each time the trigger is pulled until the magazine is empty.
+Some of the gas produced by the combustion of the powder in the cartridge is used to cycle the bolt carrier.
+This process ejects the fired cartridge case, re-cocks the firearm and loads a new cartridge from the magazine into the chamber. - 7.
+Immediately following the firing of the cartridge and if no other cartridges are to be fired, put the safety in the "SAFE" position while the firearm is still pointed in a safe direction.
+The safety should always be moved to the "SAFE" position as soon as firing is completed, and it should be on "SAFE" at all times except when the firearm is on target and being fired. - 8.
+When the last cartridge in the magazine has been fired, the bolt catch should automatically engage and hold the bolt carrier in the rearward open position.

 IF DROPPED OR STRUCK WITH THE SAFETY "OFF", THE FIREARM MAY FIRE.
 KEEP THE CHAMBER EMPTY UNLESS ACTUALLY FIRING!

-KEEP THE SAFETY ON IN THE "SAFE" POSITION UNLESS ACTUALLY FIRING!

-ANY GUN MAY FIRE IF DROPPED
+KEEP THE SAFETY ON THE "SAFE" POSITION UNLESS ACTUALLY FIRING!
+ANY GUN MAY FIRE IF DROPPED.